 4. In Memoriam

 A prayer: “Master of creation/ Lead us from temptation/ Father of invention/ Please guild my ascension”.
 There is One that cares.
 There is One that will be there to guide the way, to carry us in our times of need, and to listen to our innermost pleas and feelings.
 One last prayer of repentance.
 One last appeal to our Creator.
 There is nothing out there much like the resulting feeling of acceptance, of love, and of safety.
-Yes, at last, we can die peacefully and confidently when we live in Him.
+Yes, at last, we can die peacefully and confidently when we live in Him and with each other.

 5. Because It’s There